-An undergraduate university degree with two recognised school subjects, or a recognised qualification, with a minimum of 360 credits at NQF level 6 that includes at least two recognised school subjects.
+An undergraduate university degree with two recognised school subjects, or a recognised qualification, with a minimum of 360 credits at NQF level 6 that includes at least two recognised school subjects up to the required level.

 Students should also be able to enrol for two methodology subjects, in order to obtain the qualification.